sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 This is my research project for one of the modules I'm taking for my Master degree.
 I might continue with this further, even though my research project finishes.

-My goal is to fine-tune and modify the Performance RNN, a model from Magenta project, to enhance its performance to generate good classical music.
+My goal is to fine-tune and modify the Performance RNN, a model from Magenta project, to enhance its performance to generate better classical music.

 I will compare the original fine-tuned pre-trained Performance RNN model to the modifed and fine-tuned version of it.